MythBusters Host Grant Imahara Dead at 49 - E! Online

 Grant Imahara has passed away at the age of 49.

 The host of Discovery's MythBusters and Netflix's White Rabbit Project "died suddenly following a brain aneurysm," according to The Hollywood Reporter.
-"We are heartbroken to hear this sad news about Grant," a rep for Discovery told the outlet Monday evening.
+"We are heartbroken to hear this sad news about Grant," a rep for Discovery said in a statement.
 "He was an important part of our Discovery family and a really wonderful man.
 Our thoughts and prayers go out to his family."

 Imahara, an electrical engineer, joined MythBusters in 2005 during the show's third season.
 He went on to host over 200 episodes of the series.
 In 2016, Imahara joined Netflix's White Rabbit Project with fellow co-hosts Kari Byron and Tory Belleci.